 The NHS offers a limited number of child psychotherapy training posts which are offered by a small number of NHS trusts, or as a partnership between an NHS trust and one of the training providers.
 These posts provide varying levels of financial support for trainees, in exchange for clinical practice, usually undertaken at an NHS site.
 Further information on NHS training posts and grants, is available directly from NHS trusts or from the individual training organisations.

 What is Improving Access to Psychological Therapies (IAPT) and what sort of careers are there in this field?

 IAPT is an initiative to provide greater public access to the talking therapies.
 Specifically, within IAPT there are opportunities to train as psychological wellbeing practitioners and high intensity therapists.

 However, if you like the idea of using the talking therapies, you might also want to look at opportunities for working as a counsellor, psychotherapist, psychiatrist, clinical psychologist, social worker, mental health nurse, or occupational therapist.

 My degree isn't in psychology, Can I still become a clinical, counselling, health or forensic psychologist?

-The NHS also employs staff in a broad range of roles using the talking therapies, including psychological wellbeing practitioners, high intensity therapists, psychotherapists, psychiatrists, clinical psychologists and others.
+The NHS also employs staff in a broad range of roles using the talking therapies, including psychological wellbeing practitioner, CBT therapist, psychiatrist, clinical psychologist and others.
+See our role pages for details.